johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part-1/index.md

 slug: "am-walker-1"
 aliases:
     - /2017/03/am_walker_1/
-excerpt: 'Tips on country walking in Britain from the point of view of an American.
-The first of three parts.'
+excerpt: 'Tips on country walking in Britain from the point of view of an American.'
 categories:
   - British Walking
 layout: single-series